 Citing sources accurately is an important aspect of academic writing.
 Though citations may vary depending on the type of resource and writing style, the purpose of citations is to unique identify sources so that information can be shared easily and used ethically.

 The basic parts of a citation each help to identify the source and usually include elements such as the; author, title, publisher name and location, series information (volume, issue, or edition), date of publication, and location within the text or website.
 Additional elements such as a DOI or distributor may be added to further uniquely identify certain types of resources.

-There are primarily two methods of using outside sources in your work, quoting and paraphrasing, and both methods require that a citation be included in order to identify the source.When questioning whether or not to cite a source, consider the following:
+There are primarily two methods of using outside sources in your work, quoting and paraphrasing, and both methods require that a two-part citation be included in order to identify the source.When questioning whether or not to cite a source, consider the following:

 If the answer is yes to any of these questions, it is likely that a citation is needed.
 When in doubt, remember it is better to include a citation than to leave it out and risk plagiarism.

 On Campus: Offers free tutoring to all UNT students, in all disciplines, and at all stages of their academic careers.
 Tutoring is available in person or online.
 The UNT Writing Lab website also includes a number of helpful pages on grammar, punctuation, technical writing, citations, etc.